 Global learning programs can be enriching experiences to expand your world, develop new skills and reflect on your home, culture and identity.
 There is no one experience of Indigenous students in global education, and this page offers a wide array of information and resources.
 Here, you can find a list of institutions currently partnered with UBC that offer Indigenous programming and studies, as well as supports for Indigenous students to help choose a destination for potential exchange.
 We also outline important safety considerations and tips for taking care of your physical, mental and spiritual health while overseas.

 This list is a work in progress which we update annually to reflect UBC and Go Global's current partnerships.
+Applications for the 2026/27 Academic Year will open in October.

 Columbia University: International Program on Indigenous Peoples' Rights and Policy